FBS and Siifa hand Afronitaaa a running start in music with incoming single ‘Odogwu’ – Full Details HERE!

 Anticipate 'Odogwu' by FBS!

 It’s official!
-McNeil Records are ready to unleash FBS’ debut single on the label ‘Odogwu’ featuring label mate, Siifa and Ghanaian dancer and choreographer, Afronitaaa.
+McNell Musik Record Label is ready to unleash FBS’ debut single on the label ‘Odogwu’ featuring label mate, Siifa and Ghanaian dancer and choreographer, Afronitaaa.

 The surprise collaboration was teased by the popular dancer in April and has since kept fans on edge.